latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 frequent cases, too.
 Please, refer to its manual for further information.)

+The basic syntax is explained in the `babel` manual.
+This article complements it with an explanation of the second and third arguments of `\babelposthyphenation`, which also apply to `\babelprehyphenation` with the differences explained in the manual.

-Here is a simple example of a declaration, which tell LaTeX to change the group ‘ck’ to ‘kk’ with an optional hyphenation point inside this group (it’s not meant as a full o realistic rule for German, but just a starting point).
+Here is a simple example of a declaration, which tells LaTeX to change the group ‘ck’ to ‘kk’ with an optional hyphenation point inside this group (it’s not meant as a full o realistic rule for German, but just a starting point).